 Vail Horton, who recently joined the board of Housecall Providers, has been named as one of the Young Global Leaders of 2013 by the World Economic Forum.
-Horton is founder and president of Portland-based Keen Healthcare, a company that makes health care products and is a business partner with Housecall Providers.
+Horton is the founder and president of Portland-based Keen Healthcare, a company that makes health care products and is a business partner with Housecall Providers.

 The Young Global Leaders, all under 40 years of age, are selected annually by the World Economic Forum, which describes itself as “an independent international organization committed to improving the state of the world by engaging business, political, academic and other leaders of society to shape global, regional and industry agendas.”

 Among the winners this year are Chelsea Clinton; Tony Hsieh (CEO, Zappos), Chris Hughes, editor of The New Republic; and Benjamin Jealous of the NAACP.
 In all, the Forum honored 199 individuals.